ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 # Plan
 I am thinking of two sub-projects.
 - To use PageRank Algorithms to rank the importance of each sneaker.
 An updated version of this implementation will include the factors of prices.
-Compare this with a simple rank given by a weighted average between frequency and mean prices.
+Compare this with a simple rank given by frequency.
   - Compare the ranking given by the transition matrix and the rankings of simple frequency
-  - Plot the variance and mean of the net profit (sale price - retail price) and see if the *importance* has any relationship with the profit (**Spoiler Alert**: Unfortunately, my ranking method doesn't gives much information about profitability)
+  - Plot the variance and mean of the net profit (sale price - retail price) and see if the *importance* has any relationship with the profit
-- To break the datasets into two parts, and try to predict the prices.
+  - Evaluation of ranking: how well does it predict the profitability?

-# Task 1: Ranking
+# Task: Ranking

 I came across the PageRank algorithms in my "Optimization and Computational Linear Algebra" course during my first semester at NYU.
 I implemented a variation of PageRank algorithms to rank the NBA teams based on their records against each other, and later take the scores in the game in account.
 I realized that such idea may also be applied to the Sneakers dataset on hand: **Can I rank these sneakers based on this idea, and also later add prices in my analysis?**